Vishuddh/Vishuddh/README.md

 # vishuddh

-This Project is a application which will be mostly used by jsin community .
+This Project is a application which will be mostly used by jain community .
 We are providing some religious  books at one platform Vishuddh for those who are interested to read.
 It is open to all for contributions.

 ## How to run in an emulator or android device